fredvj/Kossel-Mini/README.md

 Calibration:

-PDF that can be used to calibrate the Nozzle / Z-Probe offset.
+PDF that can be used to calibrate the Nozzle / Z-Probe offset (created / exported with InkScape).
 Make sure to turn off scaling when printing.

 Extruder: